Eric Clapton, Jimmy Page and Jeff Beck Perform "Layla" — Video

 A lot of anniversaries have been celebrated this month, but I wanted to make sure we didn't forget to mention the ARMS Charity Concerts, a series of talent-heavy events that raised large wads of cash for multiple sclerosis research.

-The first show took place September 20, 1983, at the Royal Albert Hall in London, followed by a few subsequent concerts, including three sold-out performances at San Francisco's Cow Palace on December 3.
+The first show took place September 20, 1983, at the Royal Albert Hall in London, followed by a few subsequent concerts, including three sold-out performances at San Francisco's Cow Palace December 3.

 But it was the original show at the Albert Hall that was the most impressive in terms of talent/fame per square inch.

-If you keep watching, you'll see Joe Cocker step up to the mic to sing "With a Little Help from My Friends," followed by Ronnie Lane's rendition of "Goodnight Irene" with Page (with a B-bender-equipped Telecaster), Beck, Clapton and Wood trading guitar solos.
+If you keep watching, you'll see Joe Cocker step up to the mic to sing "With a Little Help from My Friends," followed by Ronnie Lane's rendition of "Goodnight Irene" with Page (with his B-bender-equipped Telecaster), Beck, Clapton and Wood trading guitar solos.